DrPandemic/irondict/README.md

 irondict is a desktop dictionary app written in Rust.
-It loads [StarDict](https://en.wikipedia.org/wiki/StarDict) dictionaries and gives you instant fuzzy and full-text search over all of them at once.
+It loads [StarDict](https://en.wikipedia.org/wiki/StarDict) dictionaries and gives you instant fuzzy and prefix search over their headwords across all of them at once.
 The same lookup engine powers two front-ends — a native GUI and a CLI — so you can search from your desktop or your terminal.

-The public-domain [GCIDE](docs/gcide.md) dictionary is bundled, so it works out of the box; add your own StarDict dictionaries to search across them too.
+The public-domain [GCIDE](docs/gcide.md) dictionary is bundled, so it works out of the box.
+Add your own StarDict files, or download monolingual [Wiktionary](https://www.wiktionary.org/) dictionaries for several languages directly from the app.

 ## Features

 - **Two front-ends, one engine** — a native [Slint](https://slint.dev) GUI and a clap-based CLI share the same core lookup library.
-- **Fuzzy & full-text search** across every enabled dictionary at once.
+- **Fuzzy, prefix & exact headword search** across every enabled dictionary at once.
+- **Downloadable dictionaries** — install monolingual Wiktionary editions for seven languages from a built-in catalog, or add any StarDict file you own.
 - **Clickable cross-references** — follow links between entries in the GUI.
-- **Bundled GCIDE** dictionary; add any StarDict dictionary you own.
+- **Bundled GCIDE** dictionary, so it works out of the box.
 - **System theme aware** (light/dark via the XDG desktop portal).

 ## Install